ryantd42/NY-Legislative-Git/2023/S2781A-2023/bill.md

- Introduced  by  Sen.  STEC  --  read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment Operations
+ Introduced  by  Sen.  STEC  --  read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment  Operations  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend chapter 368 of the laws of 2008, amending the tax law relating to authorizing the county of Warren to impose  an  additional mortgage  recording  tax,  in  relation to extending the effectiveness thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 2 of chapter 368 of the laws of 2008, amending the tax law relating to authorizing the county of Warren to impose an  addi- tional  mortgage  recording  tax,  as  amended by section 1 of item M of subpart E of part XXX of chapter 58 of the laws of 2020, is  amended  to read as follows:
   §  2.
-This act shall take effect immediately and shall  expire  and  be deemed repealed December 1, [2023] 2026.
+This  act shall take effect immediately and shall expire and be deemed repealed December 1, [2023] 2025.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00391-01-3
+  LBD00391-02-3